-- Complete all the classes listed in the program curriculum with a grade of "C" or higher. - Complete the program within 150% of the program duration. - Fulfill all financial obligations.
+- Complete general courses College Algebra, English Composition, and Psychology with a 'D'. - Complete all other courses listed in the program curriculum with a grade of "C" or higher. - Complete the program within 150% of the program duration. - Fulfill all financial obligations.